uoregon-libraries/newspaper-curation-app/hugo/content/setup/user-setup.md

 ## Create a SysOp

 A SysOp, or System Operator, is a privileged user with access to do anything in NCA.
-All isntallations will require at least one of these just to get set up, and most likely a dev or system administrator will need this role on an ongoing basis.
+All installations will require at least one of these just to get set up, and most likely a dev or system administrator will need this role on an ongoing basis.

-To get the first sysop, follow the intallation and configuration instructions, and then start the server in debug mode:
+To get the first sysop, follow the installation and configuration instructions, and then start the server in debug mode:

 ```bash